paulmarniquet/ogee/README.md

 ### Why Choose OGeez?

-- **User-Friendly**: ogeez provides an intuitive interface for non-technical users while offering advanced capabilities for developers.
+- **User-Friendly**: ogee provides an intuitive interface for non-technical users while offering advanced capabilities for developers.
 - **Highly Customizable**: Adapt templates to fit your branding effortlessly.
 - **API-Driven**: Automate workflows with powerful API integrations.
 - **Free and Open-Source**: Built for the community, by the community.